magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 You are now ready to test the portable `valip` validation library in the context of the `modern-cljs` project.

-First, if clone the `modern-cljs` project in a temporary directory and checkout the latest tutorial branch as follows:
+First, clone the `modern-cljs` project in a temporary directory and checkout the latest tutorial branch as follows:

 ```bash